dmolin/tash/README.markdown

 ### Targeted platforms ###

-Prototype currently targets the following platforms:
+Tash currently targets the following platforms:

 * Microsoft Internet Explorer for Windows, version 6.0 and higher
 * Mozilla Firefox 4 and higher